 Daily paper clutter is one of the biggest issues we all deal with.
 No matter who you are or where you live, you have papers coming into your home every single day.
 Having a specific system set into place will keep those towering paper piles from appearing again.

 Have a basket specifically set aside for school papers and daily mail.
 This is a great way to keep daily papers front and center.
 I love these baskets and have several in my home.
 They hold all our papers that tend to gather up each day.

 If you have the room, just keep a basket on the counter and have everyone toss all papers inside whenever they have them.

 After dinner simply create a routine where you take this basket with you to deal with.
 Have a pen and post-it notes inside the basket as well to make any notes on papers that need attention.

-For example, if you find a bill that needs paid will write the due date on a post-it note, attach it to the bill and put the bill where your designated office area.
+For example, if you find a bill that needs to be paid will write the due date on a post-it note, attach it to the bill, and put the bill where your designated office area.
 This will save you time from having to repeat the step of reading the due date.

 If you come across any papers that need to be dealt with immediately, do so immediately.
 A permission slip can easily be filled out and given to the child in just a few seconds.
 Take care of it right away so you do not forget.

 Kitchen clutter solution #2

 For some reason every time we come home from the store, purchases always seem to end up on our kitchen counters.
 Sure, it makes sense.
 After all, most of the items we buy will be kept in the kitchen, so why no put them all there?